alechenninger/parsec/internal/keymanager/README.md

 ### Algorithm Migration

-The `RotatingKeyManager` stores the algorithm in the slot state, not just in the manager configuration.
+The `RotatingKeyManager` stores the algorithm in the key slot, not just in the manager configuration.
 This enables gradual algorithm migration:

 1. **Current state**: Keys are signed with `RS256`
 2. **Configuration change**: Update the manager config to use `RS512`